The Office of Sustainability

 Lindsey joined the Office of Sustainability in September 2014.
 As project manager, Lindsey works extensively with the Green Student Intern Program, Green Grove Initiative, the UM Compost Program, Green Week and Food Day.
 She also manages office communications initiatives.
 Previously, Lindsey worked in public relations at the University of Mississippi where her she received national and regional recognition for social media management and a public relations campaign to promote the use of buses on campus.
 During this time, Lindsey often collaborated with the Office of Sustainability to promote green initiatives and raise awareness of sustainability related issues and programs.
-Originally from Ocean Springs, Mississippi, Lindsey holds a B.A. in journalism from UM.
+Originally from Ocean Springs, Mississippi, Lindsey holds a B.A. in journalism and an MBA from UM.
 She and her husband, Andrew, live in Oxford with their two dogs, Sawyer and Hamilton Culpepper.

 Kendall McDonald, Post Baccalaureate Fellow